mmzdouc/mibigger/README.md

   `src/mibig_input_script/curators.csv` if not already present.
 - Add/modify entries (see below) and commit to your branch.
-Pre-commit will automatically check committed .json-files and abort the commit in case of incompatibilities with Kai Blin's `check_valid.py` script.
+Pre-commit will automatically check committed .json-files and abort the commit in case of incompatibilities with Kai's/Simon's `check_valid.py` script.
 - Ideally, after each edit/new entry, the changes should be pulled into the main.
   The easiest way of doing so is via the GitHub webpage.
 Create a pull request and request reviewer(s) from the list of collaborators.